-By Hannelore Theetaert
+By Hannelore Theetaert.

-The 3 systems have behaved well for most of the transect now, and have produced good data.
+The three systems have behaved well for most of the transect now, and have produced good data.
 However after the first week of sailing, due to the bad weather, some water came in to the Picarro.
 Since the internal cell of the Picarro needs to stay as dry as possible, this was not a very good thing to happen.
-At first sight things didn’t look to good, but with a lot of love, patience and my hairdryer, things turned out for the best and the system was up and running again after 3 days.
+At first sight things didn’t look to good, but with a lot of love, patience and my hairdryer, things turned out for the best and the system was up and running again after three days.

 On the ship I am also part of the oxygen and nutrients team.
 So when I am not taking care of ‘my sisters’ I am busy sampling oxygen and nutrients and doing the oxygen analysis in the lab during the nightshifts.
 Working in the lab during the night is a totally new experience especially if you need to have your dinner or ‘brinner’ at 11.30 in the evening.